Aboroho/simple-quiz-app-vanilla-js/README.md

-# simple-quiz-app-vanilla-js
 A lightweight quiz application built with Vanilla JavaScript, designed to explore and manipulate the DOM dynamically.
+This project includes features like displaying questions, tracking user answers, and showing scores, providing hands-on experience with event handling, DOM traversal, and updates.
+Perfect for learning JavaScript fundamentals and improving your understanding of interactive web development!